hudsonchaves/coldcallr/README.md

 # coldcallr
 Cold call your students.
-They will love it.
-Really.
+They will love it!

+Uses rmarkdown and shiny